AmasaDelano/dungeon-land/markdown/06_06_Ranger.md

 ### Command

-When you **work with your animal companion on something it’s trained in**…
+When you **work with your animal companion on something it's trained in**…

 - …and you **attack the same target**, add its ferocity to your damage
 - …and you **track**, add its cunning to your roll